Vladimir Putin: Environmental policy

 In 2004, Putin signed the Kyoto Protocol treaty designed to reduce greenhouse gas emissions.
 However, Russia did not face mandatory cuts, because the Kyoto Protocol limits emissions to a percentage increase or decrease from 1990 levels and Russia's greenhouse-gas emissions fell well below the 1990 baseline due to a drop in economic output after the breakup of the Soviet Union, excluding emissions from land use, land-use change and forestry (LULUCF).

-In 2019 Russia joined the Paris Agreement.
+In 2019, Russia joined the Paris Agreement.
 Russia's goal is to reach net zero by 2060, but its energy strategy to 2035 is mostly about burning more fossil fuels.
-Reporting military emissions is voluntary and, as of 2024, no data is available since before the 2022 invasion of Ukraine.
+Reporting military emissions is voluntary and, as of 2024, no data is available since before the 2022 Russian invasion of Ukraine.

 Putin described climate change as a concerning fact with big consequences for Russia.
-He is not sure if it man made or not, but said that Russia is trying and will try to reduce man-made emissions with forests and "low-emission energy"; by this term, he intends Natural gas, Nuclear energy, and Hydroenergy in Russia.
-He said that rich countries should provide finance and technology to those with less money for lower emissions.
-Some describe his policy as "mimicry of climate policy" and say he turned environmentalism into tool of political influence.
+Though he expressed doubt that climate change was man-made, he stated that Russia will try to reduce man-made emissions with forests and "low-emission energy", such as natural gas, nuclear energy, and hydroenergy.
+He also argued that rich countries should provide finance and technology to those with less money for lower emissions.
+Energy expert Tatiana Lanshina described his policy as "mimicry of climate policy", accusing him of turning environmentalism into a tool of political influence.